ldynia/archcolider/2.SolutionBackground/Tradeoffs.md

     - By this decision, we decrease pressure on the _smart-fridges system_ API, as we can request updates at a lower frequency unless fridges management doesn't provide subscription for updates.

 2. Event sourcing for order management with full history for data integrity and ease of incident investigation over relative/document storage.
 In this case, we trade simplicity and storage space for history and operations visibility.
 [ADR 009](https://github.com/ldynia/archcolider/blob/master/4.ADRs/009%20Event%20sourcing%20usage.md)
-    - Event sourcing requires a deeper understanding about system behaviour and accurate modeling of events that happen in the system.
+    - Event sourcing requires a deeper understanding of system behavior and accurate modeling of events that happen in the system.
 But in our case, we can treat it as a benefit for developers and BAs to model domain consciously.
     - Event sourcing requires additional tooling support that might be developed in-house but better to use available commercial solutions to save time and increase the time-to-market rate.

 3. In many cases, we are going to trade-off performance on backend for data integrity.
 We want to secure accuracy in handling orders to keep users' satisfaction on a high level from our services.
 [ADR 010](https://github.com/ldynia/archcolider/blob/master/4.ADRs/010%20At%20least%20once%20delivery%20for%20ready%20to%20pay%20order.md)